Upcoming Information Sessions

 Student Learning Outcomes (SLOs) are statements of what a student will be able to do when they have completed a program.
 They represent the knowledge and skills a program has determined are most important for students to gain from that program and include both the Success Skills (institutional outcomes) and Program Outcomes.
 SLOs are specific and measurable so the program can accurately assess the degree to which students have achieved each outcome, and they align with college and institution mission and values.
 Data on the achievement of SLOs is used to make improvements in the program and increase student success.

-1) Demonstrate sound critical thinking, information literacy and technological competency in the production of academic writing and presentations
+- Demonstrate sound critical thinking, information literacy, and technological competency in the production of academic writing and presentations.

-2) Apply the methods of mathematical, statistical or analytical reasoning to critically evaluate data, solve problems and effectively communicate findings.
+- Apply the methods of mathematical, statistical, or analytical reasoning to critically evaluate data, solve problems, and effectively communicate findings.

-3) Demonstrate an awareness of the social, political and economic forces which shape individuals, institutions and communities in the modern world.
+- Demonstrate an awareness of the social, political, and economic trends, past and present, which shape individuals, institutions, and communities in the modern world.

-6) Cultivate ethical values, personal wellness and personal learning strategies in the development of the whole person, mind, body and spirit.
+- Cultivate ethical values, personal wellness, and personal learning strategies in development of the whole person, mind, body, and spirit.

-7) Integrate content material to application in the workforce and apply discipline specific knowledge and skills to successfully transfer or effectively meet the expectations of internships, workplace, volunteerism and/or entrepreneurship endeavors.
+- Integrate content material to application in the workforce and apply discipline-specific knowledge and skills to successfully transfer or effectively meet the expectations of internships, workplace, volunteerism and/or entrepreneurship endeavors.

 End-of-Program Student Learning Outcomes